 Total Cost – the total cost of a health insurance plan, comprised of monthly premium payments and beyond.
 This includes medical bills that count toward a yearly deductible and out-of-pocket expenses.

 In general, a person’s total cost for health insurance will be determined by their type of health insurance plan, personal health condition, level of medical care required, frequency of office visits, and more.
-For this reason, it’s extremely important to be enrolled in a health insurance plan that fits the unique needs of your household!
+It’s extremely important to have a health insurance plan that fits your unique needs!

 Individual health insurance plans are the perfect solution for this!
-Some health plans on the Marketplace are better suited to people with a high level of need, while others are best for those that require very little medical care.
+Some health plans on the Marketplace are best suited for people with a high level of need.
+And other plans are best for those that require very little medical care!

-Traditional group health insurance plans that are available through employers, on the other hand, typically follow a one-size-fits-all approach.
+Conversely, traditional group health insurance plans available through many employers typically follow a one-size-fits-all approach.
 In this method, the employer offers its employees different levels of coverage for only one type of health insurance plan.
 In a future blog, I’ll do a detailed comparison of traditional group versus individual health insurance and the levels of coverage available.

 So in terms of total cost, the cost of individual health insurance will be best aligned to a person’s unique needs.